kayhan-batmanghelich/genus-1/README.md

     c = 'cognitive/GENUS_neuropsych_data_Domain_Scores.csv'
     m = Match(b, c, g, 'IID')
     brain, cog, gene = Match.out()
+You will still have to test for duplicates
+* note that the index will be the ID
 ### summary.py
     from summary import Summary
     s = Summary(brain, ('group', 'sex'))